DisabledAbel/GitHub-repo-remover/README.md

 * Use the least-privileged token that can do the job.
 * Do not share the token with anyone.
 * The app stores restore metadata locally, not the token.

-## Known behavior

-* Deleting a repository is permanent.
-* The app asks for confirmation before deletion.
-* Failed restores show a fallback link to GitHub’s repository recovery page.

 ## License